mosharraf-hossain/team_riders/README.md

             predictor.Reset();
 ````

-We are going to use the predictor object as trained HTM model to predict anomalies from our extracted data from predicting_files.
+We used the predictor object as a trained HTM model to predict anomalies from our extracted data from predicting_files.

-Using the `AnomalyDetectMethod´ method of AnomalyDetection class, we pass the numerical sequences one by one to our predictor model to detect anomalies.
+Using the `AnomalyDetectMethod´ method of the AnomalyDetection class, we pass the numerical sequences one by one to our predictor model to detect anomalies.

 ````csharp
            foreach (var sequence in sequences)